asseco-voice/laravel-json-authorization/README.md

 By default, no model is authorizable, you need to explicitly add ``AuthorizesWithJson`` trait to it.

+You are also required to implement a method from a ``AuthorizesUsers`` interface on your `User` model.
+This method should return an array of roles (or other authorizable attribute).
+Array should contain the same properties which you are writing within the DB.
+If this is a role name, then let array return role names for a given authenticated user, if those are role IDs, let an array return IDs.

 ## In depth

 Package is built on top of [JSON query builder](https://github.com/asseco-voice/laravel-json-query-builder)